thousandbrainsproject/tbp.monty/rfcs/0000_monty_versioning.md

 # Future possibilities

 If we were to adopt the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#specification) then the version number updates could be automated based on the commit message.

+The `tbp` CLI could be extended to include a `version` command that prepares a Pull Request to update the version number.